Maryedith Burrell

-Maryedith Burrell (born Maryedith Ann Theresa Smith) is an American actress, comedian, film and television producer, writer and documentarian best known for starring roles on the television series Fridays, Throb, Ron Howard's Parenthood, and The Jackie Thomas Show as well as recurring roles in the television series Seinfeld and Home Improvement.
+Maryedith Burrell is an American actress, producer, writer and documentarian best known for starring roles on the television series Fridays, Throb, Ron Howard's Parenthood, and The Jackie Thomas Show as well as recurring roles in the television series Seinfeld and Home Improvement.

 Early life

-Burrell is a native of Gilroy, California, the daughter of Gilroy's city historian, Howard Smith, and his wife, Pat.
+Burrell is a native of Gilroy, California, and the daughter of Howard and Patricia Smith.
 After attending Santa Catalina School on scholarship, Burrell headed to UC Santa Cruz, working and studying simultaneously with American Conservatory Theater and The San Francisco Mime Troupe.
 While attending college, Burrell workshopped with The Royal Shakespeare Company and director Peter Brook, as well as Teatro Campensino with Louis Valdez.
 After two terms at UCSC, she transferred to UCLA and as a student in its Theatre Arts Program received the Hugh O'Brian acting award.
 The acting award judges included Academy Award winner Jack Lemmon, who became an early mentor.
-She graduated from UCLA in 1972.
+She graduated from UCLA in 1974.
 Roles on television shows such as Days of Our Lives, M*A*S*H and Remington Steele soon followed.

 Early acting and writing

-After attending college, Burrell worked as a publicist for the new Westwood Playhouse.
+After attending college, Burrell performed with and stage managed for LA Free Shakespeare Company and also worked as a publicist for the new Westwood Playhouse.
 While there she met actors Jason Robards, Shelley Winters, and Lee Grant who encouraged her to pursue an acting career.
-She soon began performing with the Los Angeles-based improv troupe The Groundlings.
-She went on to work with The Second City, The Comedy Store Players, Sills And Company, Off The Wall, and The War Babies.
-At The War Babies, Ann Marcus, producer of Norman Lear's Mary Hartman, Mary Hartman, invited Burrell to write for The Life and Times of Eddie Roberts.
-This kicked off a number of writing jobs.
+She soon began performing with the Los Angeles-based improv troupe The Groundlings, The Second City, The Comedy Store Players, Sills And Company, Off The Wall, and War Babies.
+At War Babies, Ann Marcus, producer of Norman Lear's Mary Hartman, Mary Hartman, invited Burrell to write for The Life and Times of Eddie Roberts.
+This kicked off a second career in screen writing.

 Fridays

-In 1979, the producers of Fridays saw Burrell in an HBO presentation of The War Babies at The Roxy Theatre and tapped her for the new American Broadcasting Company late-night comedy show.
+In 1979, the producers of Fridays saw Burrell in an HBO presentation of War Babies at The Roxy Theatre and tapped her for their new American Broadcasting Company (ABC) late-night comedy show.
 She became a member of the ensemble, which included Larry David, Michael Richards, and Melanie Chartoff.
 Her characterizations of the deadly serious Friday Focus Reporter and Battle Boy's chain-smoking mother were standouts.